 By the end of the eight-week long study, those in the first group attended the gym 51 percent more than the control group and 29 percent more than the second group.
-“We find that attendance rates increased meaningfully and significantly with access to the temptation bundling program, suggesting that temptation bundling creates value,” explains the paper.
+“We find that attendance rates increased meaningfully and significantly with access to the temptation bundling program, suggesting that temptation bundling creates value,” the researchers explain.
 What that means is that when people’s access to temptation was restricted to gym-only periods, they were more likely to workout.
 (Don’t have a gym membership?
 Check out this list of personal trainer-approved home gym essentials.)

-Ready to make a change?
-The takeaway here is that by linking the things that you enjoy (be it audio books, snacks, or games) to the chores that you usually don’t do, you can change your lifestyle.
+The takeaway here is that by linking the things that you enjoy to those tasks in your life you struggle to find motivation to do, you can change your lifestyle.
 If you’ve been looking for a little motivation in your life, you might just have found it.

 And to get you started, here are some resistance band exercises a trainer promises deliver killer results.